gi-no/blog_mean_stack/article2.md

 Create "fromNow" AngularJS filter.
 Filter is an AngularJS feature to format the value.
 So, let's create a filter to format time as time from now.

 Generate fromNow filter using a generator.
-The generator will create a directory and put filter code and test code under the directory.
+The generator will create a directory and put the filter code and test code under the directory.
 For now, when we created new directory, we need to run "grunt injector" or "grunt serve" to load JavaScript files. ( [grunt-contrib-watch/issues/166](https://github.com/gruntjs/grunt-contrib-watch/issues/166) )

 ```shell